Nadine2016/doc-reuse/content/docs/_index.md

 ---
-title: "Gloo Platform docs"
+title: Gloo Platform docs
-linkTitle: "Gloo Platform docs"
+description: These are the Gloo Platform docs.
+weight: 1
 ---